 8. Fennel Bulb

-Fennel bulbs have a mild licorice flavor that makes them the perfect substitute for shallots.
+Fennel bulbs have a mild licorice flavor, making them the perfect substitute for shallots.
 They are crunchier and slightly sweeter than shallots, but they provide the same depth of flavor.

 Fennel is best used raw in salads or cooked in soups and stews.
 Either way, it will add unique flavor and texture to your dish.